 I had no idea that writing an article about gynecology would ignite such inflammatory reactions.

 And I have to say something to the woman who wrote this: “God bless gynecologists.You couldn’t pay me to look at stinky vaginas all day.
 Gross.”
-TAKE A SHOWER LADY!
+Stinky?
+Maybe you should shower.

 Lesson #3: Like everything else in life, it’s all about perspective.
 My dad and sister are both high risk obstetricians.
 Many of my friends are doctors.
 I grew up immersed in this field.
-It’s all just body parts to me, but I understand that we see stuff through our own personal lens, and this rings true regarding my gynecologist-husband as well.
+These are just body parts to me, but I understand that we see stuff through our own personal lens, and this rings true regarding my gynecologist-husband as well.
 Standing beside the orthodontist’s chair while she tightened my son’s braces, my husband actually said to her, “I can’t believe you put your fingers in people’s mouths all day.”
-Luckily she is a close family friend.
-After she recovered from her shock, she threw him out into the waiting area with a “REALLY, ALLAN?!”
+Luckily she’s a close family friend.
+After she recovered from the shock, she threw him out into the waiting area.